Skip links

 Persona content

 What is it like to be a woman systems engineer in cybersecurity, interested in career growth?
-Persona content appeals to a very specific person and uses a combination of pyramid perspectives to target candidates with similar experiences and attributes.
+This content appeals to a person’s specific interests and uses a combination of pyramid perspectives to target candidates with similar experiences and attributes.

-Strategically place content where it most makes sense for the candidate along their journey.
+Your job is to strategically place content where it most makes sense for candidates along their journeys.